 At the moment, it's only possible to target your prompts to specific users through the Amplitude integration.
 If you'd be interested in an integration with a different tool (e.g. Salesforce, Contentsquare), please share your feedback with our team!

 Once you’re ready, click Create Prompt.
 This will make the prompt immediately live on your website.
-You'll be able to pause it at any time.
+You'll be able to pause it any time.

 Previewing your prompt